martudev/payana-challenge/README.md

 With this endpoint you can view some metrics like **Total user CPU time spent in seconds**, **Resident memory size in bytes** and others

 `http://localhost:3000/metrics`

+## Code Documentation (NEW)

+I like to be innovative in terms of documentation and for that I like to use Swimm, which is a platform where you can document the code and explain it, it has to make diagrams, etc. I think it is a good option to explain how your application works.
+In my case I did a demonstration of how it works with the **index.ts** file.
+In order to see it, this [extension](https://marketplace.visualstudio.com/items?itemName=Swimm.swimm) must be installed in your vscode.
+Once is installed you need to click the Swimm button on the left side panel and then search for `REPO DOCS`, there you have a file called `How the app starts` open it and enjoy!